RoCoderXD/discordbot/README.md

 # discordbot

-I've decided to have all future versions of this bot be private for my own use.
-You are free to use this code in your own projects if you wish (DON'T USE THE DEV BRANCH'S CODE).
+Alright, I decided to completely wipe this and keep it exclusively for my personal use.
+Once upon a time, there was some pretty good (messy but good) work that was here.